Cocoa Butter vs. Cacao Butter: Understanding the Differences

 Yes, both cocoa butter and cacao butter are excellent for skin hydration and are commonly found in moisturizers, lotions, creams, and massage oils.

-How to Warm Cocoa Butter: A Comprehensive Guide
+Is Palmer's Cocoa Butter Vegan?
+A Comprehensive Guide

 Ready to source an ingredient?